 Others have a completely opposite reaction.
 They want to own all types of Black Americana because those items were a reflection of their cultural heritage.
 A collection reflecting both difficulties and triumphs embrace important aspects of lineage and interest in our nation's history.
 It's reported that Oprah Winfrey is among the celebrity collectors interested in black memorabilia, so other collectors are in good company.

 Collecting takes a different turn in these terms.
 It's not just a matter of fun, frivolity, and amassing things to fill a home.
 It becomes a personal endeavor to make peace with the past and ensure a prosperous future free of racial barriers.

 Finding Positive Influences

 On the other side of the coin, choosing items produced by black artists, or featuring musical or literary talents, actors, and sports figures in a positive light, can serve to balance a collection while entertaining and educating the owner.
 There are many items you can choose to collect that offer inspiration and help to banish negativity.

 For instance, collecting items relating to Dr. Martin Luther King, Jr. can fall into this category.
 Letters, programs from speaking engagements, and items that were owned or autographed by either Dr. King or members of his family are all considered historically important, and yes, very collectible.

 Pursuing a Well-Balanced Collection

-However, what individuals choose to collect is a very personal choice.
-The folks that only shop for more offensive representations of black culture often want them based on the novelty and collectible nature of the objects, since some of them can be very valuable, not necessarily disrespect for others.
+What individuals choose to collect is a very personal choice.
+The folks that only shop for more offensive representations of black culture often want them based on the novelty and collectible nature of the objects, since some of them can be valuable, not necessarily disrespect for others.